 Did you know that local quarried stone was shipped from Swanage seafront to London, where it was used in the rebuilding of the city after the Great Fire of London?

-Why not visit Swanage Heritage Centre and Museum to find out more about this fascinating town which Thomas Hardy named Knollsea.
-Uncover the story of Swanage from Dinosaurs and the Jurassic Coast to Seaside Resort and the Second World War.
+Why not visit Swanage Heritage Centre and Museum to find out more about this fascinating town which famous author Thomas Hardy named Knollsea.
+Uncover the story of Swanage from dinosaurs and the Jurassic Coast to seaside resort and the Second World War.
 If you have ancestors from Swanage, the Museum can also help you to research your family tree.

 Swanage Pier is an integral part of the character of Swanage, reflecting its Victorian splendour and rich heritage.
 Enjoy a stroll with the finest views of Swanage.